Managing Objects with Lifecycle Policies

 You’ll see a confirmation that the lifecycle policy was deleted:

 Cyberduck allows less control over lifecycle polices than the s3cmd CLI.
 In particular, Cyberduck does not allow you to set a lifecycle policy that removes outdated versions of objects stored in buckets where versioning is enabled, nor does it allow you to delete multipart uploads.
 Cyberduck also limits the length of a lifecycle policy to commonly used time spans.
 Below you will learn how to set a lifecycle policy using Cyberduck.

-NoteIf you don’t have Cyberduck set up on your computer, visit the Install and Configure Cyberduck section of the How to Use Linode Object Storage guide.
+NoteIf you don’t have Cyberduck set up on your computer, visit the Using Cyberduck with Object Storage guide.